geoffoliver/pastey/README.md

 # pastey

 A no-login image sharing webapp.
 Paste or drop an image, get a link, it disappears on schedule.
+Written with a robot.

 [View Demo](https://pastey.geoffoliver.me)